I built a regulated-industry AI platform in seven days. One person.

 The One-Error Death Spiral

-Deploying AI without baseline metrics or observability.
-When the first visible error happens, no data to prove AI outperforms humans.
+Shipping AI without baseline metrics or observability.
+The first visible error happens, and nobody can prove the system is still outperforming humans.

 Example: